LISE-B26/b26_toolkit/README.md

 ## Getting Started
-#Prerequisites
+###Prerequisites
 Before installing b26_tookit, be sure to have PyLabControl installed.
-Details can be found at https://github.com/LISE-B26/PyLabControl .
+Details can be found at the PyLabControl Github page,  https://github.com/LISE-B26/PyLabControl .

 ### Installation
 The simplest way to install b26_toolkit is with the command-line utility pip.
 To install simply issue the command